-Man linked to far-right Boogaloo Bois charged after allegedly firing AK-47 at Minneapolis precinct
+Man linked to far-right Boogaloo Bois charged after allegedly shooting at police precinct during Floyd protests

 According to a federal criminal complaint filed Monday but made public Friday, Ivan Harrison Hunter, a 26-year-old from Bourne, Texas, traveled to Minneapolis after Floyd’s death and was captured on surveillance video May 28 firing 13 rounds from an AK-47 into the precinct building as it was overtaken by protesters.
 According to the complaint, Hunter fired his gun and allegedly shouted, “Justice for Floyd!”

-Hunter was charged with traveling across state lines to participate in a riot and made his first court appearance Friday in San Antonio, according to Erica MacDonald, the U.S. attorney for the District of Minnesota, whose office is handling the case.
+Hunter was charged with traveling across state lines to participate in a riot and made his first court appearance Thursday in San Antonio, where he was arrested on Wednesday, according to Erica MacDonald, the U.S. attorney for the District of Minnesota, whose office is handling the case.

+The Boogaloo Bois have been spotted at right-wing and left-wing protests, often heavily armed and wearing Hawaiian shirts.
+Members of the loosely organized group have espoused a range of ideologies, including pro-gun, anti-government and white supremacist views.
+In some cases, they have been found to purposefully sow confusion by impersonating left-wing activists in an effort to fuel movement toward civil war.

 The South Minneapolis police station was the center of days of protests in the aftermath of Floyd’s May 25 death in police custody.
 The four former Minneapolis police officers charged with his death were based out of the precinct before they were fired.
 The police station was ultimately looted and burned along with several buildings surrounding it.